syedmustafa54/whisper-gradio-ytb-demo/README.md

 Gradio demo for Whisper with some extra features added

 - List of youtbe videos links
-- output in a zip file for ach file in the srt file in the zip folder
+- output in a zip file for each transcript file in the srt file in the zip folder
 - name of the zip file is the title of the youtube video

 Host the demo on your local machine by running the following command: